 When and where do you write?

 I’m very lucky to have a study at home and I write there most of the time.
 But if it’s cold or I need a little extra comfort, I write in bed.
-I do most of my editing in bed as a special treat to myself.

 I’m very lucky - I have a job I love, and one I can fit around family life.
 I worked full time when my eldest son was small (I was a single parent for many years) so I really appreciate my life now.
 I have no idea how I used to squeeze everything in.
 I have huge admiration for single parents and full time working mothers.

 And finally, do you have any advice for aspiring writers?